stevius10/HAConfig-as-PyCode/README.md

 For service-based purposes:
 - **`sync_git.py`**: Enables automatic synchronization of the configuration to this Git repository.
 - **`subprocesses.py`**: Manages and executes subprocesses based on predefined schedules and commands.
-It implements two services by taking a list of shell commands from `/pyscript/modules/data.py`.
-For example:
+Implements services by taking a list of shell commands from `/pyscript/modules/data.py`:
   - **File Backup Service**: Runs a backup of Home Assistant configuration files at scheduled intervals.
-  - **Compile Service**: Compiles and structures the project files, listing the project structure and contents at specified times.
+  - **Compile Service**: Compiles and structures the project files, listing the project structure and content for code sharing, e. g.
+AI based programming.
-  The functionality is triggered using `time_trigger` to schedule the execution of these services.

 ### Modules